soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 # MetaSound-Plugins
-This repository contains a collection of custom nodes for UE5 MetaSounds, which I am working toward releasing as a plugin (working title: "Branches").
+This repository contains a collection of custom nodes for Unreal Engine's MetaSounds, which I am working toward releasing as a plugin (working title: "Branches").

-## Documentation
-Development notes:
-- [Initial notes](./docs/README.md): information on the first custom node and development process.
-- [Quick reference](./docs/quick_reference.md): for creating and troubleshooting custom nodes.

-## MetaSoundBranches
+## Branches
-There are currently ten nodes available in the *MetaSoundBranches* plugin for testing, with several more in development:
+There are currently eleven nodes available in the *MetaSoundBranches* plugin for testing, with several more in development:

 | Node      | Description                                                  |
 |-----------|--------------------------------------------------------------|